cosmos72/stmx/README.md

 At the moment, SB-TRANSACTION only works on SBCL running in native 64-bit mode on a CPU with hardware transaction support (see the list above).

+The objective is to integrate SB-TRANSACTION with STMX in order to take advantage of hardware transactions when available, while falling back on software transactions in the following cases:
+- CPU not supporting hardware transactions
+- transactions exceed hardware limits
+- transactions use features not supported by the hardware (ORELSE, RETRY, allocating memory, input/output, system calls...)

 General documentation
 ---------------------